AUMSA/2020-MSA-content/README.md

 ### Top MSA Students
 The top students with the most amount of points will be mentored by Microsoft professionals to participate in the [Microsoft Imagine Cup 2020](https://imaginecup.microsoft.com/en-us).

+We also have exclusive prizes up for grab for the top students.
+Based on the points accumulated, while top students can earn exclusive Microsoft swags and goodies, there are special prizes for the top 3 participants:

+1. 1<sup>st<sup> place: Surface Book 2
+2. 2<sup>nd<sup> place: Xbox One X
+3. 2<sup>rd<sup> place: Surface Headphone